kalviumcommunity/S47_RishabhJ_Capstone_CIPHER/Readme.md

 Why choose **Cipher**?

 Direct Uploads: Skip the distributor and keep creative control.
 Artist-Fan Connection: Build relationships with your biggest supporters.
-Monetization (Future): Earn from your music as the platform grows.

 Daily Task

 Day 1:

 API Creation: I will create Post and Get API.
-Will test those API.

  Data Modeling: I will Try To Define the data structure for storing music information, user accounts, and other relevant data.